Please update your browser.

 Tamika Matome’s finances took a huge hit when she went through a messy divorce six years ago.
 “I went from a person with very established credit to someone with weak credit,” says the 35-year old single mom who works full-time as a program analyst and also runs her own beauty business.
 “I wanted to be able to buy a home for my kids, so I needed to start rebuilding my credit.”

-To do that, she turned to the Latino Economic Development Corporation (LEDC), a nonprofit organization supported by JPMorgan Chase that equips residents of Greater Washington, D.C. and Baltimore with the skills and financial tools to create a better future for themselves, their families and their communities.
-There, Matome joined a Lending Circle, a group of about a dozen people who come together to lend money to each other.
+As part of this initiative, JPMorgan Chase partnered with the Latino Economic Development Corporation (LEDC) in D.C., a nonprofit organization supported by JPMorgan Chase and winner of the 2021 AdvancingCities Challenge.
+LEDC equips residents of Greater Washington, D.C. and Baltimore with the skills and financial tools they need to create a better future for themselves, their families and their communities.
+At LEDC, Matome joined a lending circle, a group of about a dozen people who come together to lend money to each other.

 “Our clients have a disadvantage compared to other residents because other people are coming into the city with resources,” explains Katherine Canales, D.C.
 Housing Counselor Coordinator for LEDC.
 “The communities we serve are often barely making ends meet and are trying really hard to establish themselves, which is really hard to do if you don’t have a credit history or have a low credit score.
 With Lending Circles, we have a very innovative way for people to establish credit and help to level the playing field for low-income individuals.”